ajm01/sample.batch.bonuspayout/batchjob.md

 ### Install and start docker
 Please follow instructions [here](https://docs.docker.com/engine/install/) for your OS distribution.
+I have actually found these instructions for RHEL install [here](https://www.linuxtechi.com/install-docker-ce-centos-8-rhel-8/) the most useful - docker not well supported on RHEL

 ### Install and start and configure minikube